odoo/documentation/content/applications/finance/accounting/get_started/multi_currency.rst

 Invoices, bills, and other documents
 ------------------------------------

-For all documents, you can select the currency and journal to use for the transaction.
+For all documents, you can select the currency and journal to use for the transaction on the document itself.

 .. image:: multi_currency/currency-field.png
    :align: center